LetUsFindOut.com

 Transcription

 An enzyme called polymerase copies the sequence of D.N.A to similar molecule which is known as messenger R.N.A (mRNA).
 Polymerase binds itself at a particular area on D.N.A that is called promoter.
-After this binding D.N.A strands starts unwinding.
+After this binding D.N.A strands start unwinding.
 R.N.A polymerase moves in the strand which is opposite to coding strand so it matches the corresponding mRNA nucleotide to DNA.
 Now mRNA starts elongating with the movement of polymerase.
 This is called elongation.

 Now some modifications are needed for newly formed mRNA so that it can reach the cells of the other parts.